 The existing editorial guide only contained rules for German spelling and other rules for the use of controlled language and hyphenation.
 Validation criteria or rules for term formation to coordinate German term candidates were not yet available, nor were rules for determining and coordinating their English equivalents.

 The goal was to be able to evaluate and coordinate terminology candidates more quickly, consistently, and competently in the future.
 At the same time, a corresponding set of rules should enable the client to act more independently of the external service provider.

 Solution: creating a company-specific set of rules based on the existing terminology resource

 On top of that, we conducted an analysis of the existing definitions and provided suggestions for improving their creation.
-Not only in this case, a short set of rules ensured that common standards of terminology be followed.
+Not only in this case, a short set of rules ensured that common standards of terminology are followed.

-Benefit: more efficient coordination processes and more consistent terminology
+Advantage: more efficient coordination processes and more consistent terminology

 The terminology manager at Sauer Compressors now has a basic set of rules that she can use to evaluate individual term candidates in advance.
-From now on, only controversial concepts need to be discussed in the terminology circle, they can be appropriately prepared using the validation criteria defined in the set of rules and then presented for discussion.
+From now on, only controversial concepts need to be discussed in the terminology circle, which can be appropriately prepared using the validation criteria defined in the set of rules and then presented for discussion.